sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 we conclude that with condition on $Y$, $X$ and $Z$ are independent. <br/>

-So, in triple casual case, if middle node is observed, end nodes are independent. because the effect of $X$ to $Z$ is not direct, if the value of $Y$ is known, changes in $X$ value causes no effect on Z’ value. in other word if we know value of $Y$, value of $X$ doesn't give any additional information about $Z$. <br/>
+So, in triple casual case, if middle node is observed, end nodes are independent. because the effect of $X$ to $Z$ is not direct, if the value of $Y$ is known, changes in value of $X$ causes no effect on Z’ value. in other word if we know value of $Y$, value of $X$ doesn't give any additional information about $Z$. <br/>

 So, evidence along the chain “blocks” the influence.